-(D) Consensus Decision Making. -
+(D) Consensus Decision Making --

-(1) The Executive Director shall circulate a draft consent agenda and a regular business agenda for each Members meeting no later than 10 business days prior to the meeting.
-The Executive Director shall place any item on the consent agenda when directed to do so by the Chair or at the request of any Member.
-The Executive Director also may seek a decision of the Members by consent mail delivered no later than 5 business days prior to the date a decision is requested.

-(2) Any member must object in writing to an item on a properly circulated consent agenda or which was the subject of a consent mail request.
-A written objection to consensus on a consent agenda item or consent mail request must contain the reasons for the objection.
-An objection need not be in writing if the consent agenda is circulated less than 10 business days prior to a meeting, or if a consent mail request is delivered less than 5 business days prior to the date on which a decision is requested.
-An objection received by the Executive Director regarding an item for which consent approval is requested shall be considered an objection to consensus on that item, and the item shall be removed from the consent agenda or withdrawn from consent mail.

-(3) At the request of any Member, the Executive Director may place an item for which consensus was not achieved on the regular business agenda for a subsequent Members or Members Management Advisory Group meeting.
+- (1) The Executive Director shall circulate a draft consent agenda and a regular business agenda for each Members meeting no later than 10 business days prior to the meeting.
+The Executive Director shall place any item on the consent agenda when directed to do so by the Chair or at the request of any Member. - (2) Any member must object in writing to an item on a properly circulated consent agenda.
+A written objection to consensus on a consent agenda item must contain the reasons for the objection.
+An objection need not be in writing if the consent agenda is circulated less than 10 business days prior to a meeting.
+An objection received by the Executive Director regarding an item for which consent approval is requested shall be considered an objection to consensus on that item, and the item shall be removed from the consent agenda. - (3) At the request of any Member, the Executive Director may place an item for which consensus was not achieved on the regular business agenda for a subsequent Members or Members Advisory Group meeting.

-(4) A Member must be physically present or represented at a Members or Members Management Advisory Group meeting to object to consensus on a business agenda item if the item previously was removed from the consent agenda or a consent mail request but was placed on the regular business agenda for a subsequent Members or Members Management Advisory Group meeting.

-(5) Following coordination on all issues, consensus positions will be sought pursuant to subsection (D)(1) before Members actions are communicated under Authority letterhead.
-When consensus is not attained on an issue requiring external communication, and on a motion approved by a majority of the participating Members, Authority letterhead will be used to advise whomever it may concern that consensus was attempted and to set forth the differing positions of the Members, provided that the motion is supported by -

-(a) one Federal Agency Authority Member;

-(b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and

-(c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes.

-(6) Any Member may abstain or be absent from the consensus process without it becoming a dissenting opinion.

-(7) A Member who choses not to participate in the consensus process, either by objecting to a consensus decision in writing under subsection (D)(2), or in person under subsection (D)(4), shall be deemed to have abstained from the decisionmaking process.
+- (4) A Member must be physically present or represented at a Members or Members Advisory Group meeting to object to consensus on a business agenda item if the item previously was removed from the consent agenda but was placed on the regular business agenda for a subsequent Members or Members Advisory Group meeting. - (5) Following coordination on all issues, consensus positions will be sought before Members actions are communicated under Authority letterhead.
+When consensus is not attained on an issue requiring external communication, and on a motion approved by a majority of the participating Members, Authority letterhead will be used to advise whomever it may concern that consensus was attempted and to set forth the differing positions of the Members, provided that the motion is supported by: - (a) one Federal Agency Authority Member; - (b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and - (c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes. - (6) Any Member may abstain or be absent from the consensus process without it becoming a dissenting opinion. - (7) A Member who choses not to participate in the consensus process, either by objecting to a consensus decision in writing under subsection (D)(2), or in person under subsection (D)(4), shall be deemed to have abstained from the decisionmaking process.

-(E) Dispute Resolution. -
+(E) Dispute Resolution --

-(1) If consensus cannot be achieved within a Committee established under Section 502 on an issue before the Committee, the Committee chair or vice-chair shall submit majority and dissenting positions to the Members Management Advisory Group established under Section 501 for resolution by that group.
-Any remaining unresolved differences shall be raised by the Members ManagementAdvisory Group to the Authority Members for resolution.

-(2) The form of referral by the Members Management Advisory Group to the Members shall be determined by the need for timely resolution of the issue.
-Issues requiring expedited resolution shall be referred via conference call, consent mail, or special meeting as determined by the Chair of the Authority.
+- (1) If consensus cannot be achieved within a Committee established under Section 502 on an issue before the Committee, the Committee chair or vice-chair shall submit majority and dissenting positions to the Members Advisory Group established under Section 501 for resolution by that group.
+Any remaining unresolved differences shall be raised by the Members Advisory Group to the Members for resolution. - (2) The form of referral by the Members Advisory Group to the Members shall be determined by the need for timely resolution of the issue.
+Issues requiring expedited resolution shall be referred via conference call, or special meeting as determined by the Chair of the Authority.
 Other issues shall be placed on the agenda for consideration at the next regularly scheduled Members meeting.

-(F) Funding. -
+(F) Funding --